 - A commission is either based on the traded volume or it is fixed.

 - A spread is the difference between the buy price and the sell price

 - Financing rate or overnight rate is charged when you hold your leveraged positions for more than one day.

 - Non-trading fees.
 These occur related to some operations you make in your account, i.e. depositing money to your account, withdrawing money from it or not trading for an extended amount of time.

-We compare Tickmill fees with its closest competitors, Axi and FXCM.
+We compare Tickmill fees with its closest competitors, Oanda and Rakuten Securities.

 Tickmill trading fees